-The Title IX Coordinator is available to meet with any student, or employee to discuss this

-Policy or the accompanying procedures.
+The Title IX Coordinator is available to meet with any student, or employee to discuss this Policy or the accompanying procedures.
 UMW has also designated two Title IX Deputies Coordinators and a Title IX Investigator who may assist the Title IX Coordinator in the discharge of these responsibilities.
 The Title IX Coordinator, Title IX Deputies, and Title IX Investigator receive appropriate training to discharge their responsibilities.

-Concerns about UMW's application of Title IX, VAWA, Title VII, the Clery Act, or the Virginia Human Rights Act may be addressed to the Title IX Coordinator; the United States Department of Education, Clery Act Compliance Division (at clery@ed.gov); the United States Department of Education, Office for Civil Rights (at OCR@ed.gov or (800) 421-3481); and/or the Equal Employment Opportunity Commission (at info@eeoc.gov or (800) 669-4000).
+Concerns about UMW's application of Title IX, VAWA, Title VII, the Clery Act, or the Virginia Human Rights Act may be addressed to the Title IX Coordinator; the United States Department of Education, Clery Act Compliance Division (at clery@ed.gov) or call 1-800-4-FED-AID (1-800-433-3243); the United States Department of Education, Office for Civil Rights (at OCR@ed.gov or (800) 421-3481); and/or the Equal Employment Opportunity Commission (at info@eeoc.gov or (800) 669-4000).